“Ads that Talk Back”: Implications and Perceptions of Injecting Personalized Advertising into LLM Chatbots

 Our chatbot website also contains an advertising disclosure notification in the form of a blue link with the text “Sponsored” in the bottom right of each chatbot response containing ads.
 Clicking on the link displays a pop-up to the user containing information regarding why they are seeing the ad and which specific products were advertised during the conversation.

 We evaluated our chatbot advertising engine on various LLM benchmark datasets.
 Below, were the results of our advertising LLM compared to the control (unprompted) LLM.
+(Average over 10 runs)

 Methodology